-Richard Mulcahy talks about attending an officers meeting of the Irish Volunteers on evening of 15 April 1916.
+Richard Mulcahy recalls attending an officers meeting of the Irish Volunteers on the evening of 15 April 1916.
 While there he got a first indication that a Rising was going to take place.

 Richard Mulcahy joined the Irish Volunteers on their inception in November 1913.
 He was a member of 'C' Company, 2nd Battalion, Dublin Brigade.
 In April 1916 he was promoted to the rank of 1st Lieutenant and on 15 April he attended his first Volunteer Officers meeting.